lmiller1990/design-pattenrns-for-vuejs/FORMS.md

   })
 })
 ```
+\begin{center}
+Testing patientForm.
+\end{center}

 The test code is quite long!
 The implementation is trivial, however.
 In this example, I am just hard-coding the weight constraints in an object called `limits`.
-In a real world system, you would likely get these from an API and pass them down to the `patientForm` function.
+In a real-world system, you would likely get these from an API and pass them down to the `patientForm` function.

 ```js
 const limits = {